chec/chopchop-ionic/README.md

 ## Introduction

 ChopChop is our beautifully designed, elegantly developed demo store and starter kit that sells fine tools for thoughtful cooks.
-We’ve created a premium brand with a commerce experience to match, ready for native platforms.
-Read more about this resource on the [Commerce.js blog]([article-URL]).
+We’ve created a premium brand with a commerce experience to match, now ready to be use natively accross iOS and Android.
+Read more about this resource on the [Commerce.js blog]([https://commercejs.com/blog/chopchop-nextjs-starter-commerce]).

 ## 🥞 ChopChop Native Stack